Mixed Logit Models and Network Formation: Case Study: A Set of Synthetic Networks

 The above exercise also highlights a way to use the RC model to test whether choice parameters are random or deterministic.
-We calculate estimates assuming that the choice parameters are random.
+We calculate estimates under the assumption that the choice parameters are random.
 If the standard deviation of the choice parameters is equal to $0$ with a large probability, then it is likely that the choice parameters are deterministic.
 This is an advantage of the RC model over the MNL model.
 The estimates of the MNL model provide no way to check whether parameters are random or deterministic.
-Instead, the MNL model assumes that the parameters are deterministic and ignores the possibility that the choice parameters may be random. {Although the RC model allows one to examine whether parameters are random or deterministic, we have not formally developed a test to do so. {In Appendix \ref{AppendixDeterministicParameters}, we illustrate that the estimates from the RC model sometimes suggest that parameters are random when they are deterministic.} We leave analyzing why this occurs and further developing the test (e.g., analyzing it mathematically) for future research.}
+Instead, the MNL model assumes that the parameters are deterministic and ignores the possibility that the choice parameters may be random.
+However, although the RC model allows one to examine whether parameters are random or deterministic, we have not formally developed a {statistical} test to do so.
+In Appendix \ref{AppendixDeterministicParameters}, we illustrate that the estimates from the RC model sometimes suggest that parameters are random when they are deterministic.
+We leave analyzing why this occurs and {developing (and analyzing) a formal statistical test} for future research.